BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 1D-EBM
 ------

-1D EBMs do not differ much from 0D ones.
+The description of 1D EBMs does not differ much from 0D EBMs.
 In 1D EBMs the earth is commonly described by a grid of latitudinal bands.
 The model equation as introduced above_ can directly be transfered to be valid for each latitudinal band seperately.

 As already mentioned, 1D EBMs use latitudinal transfer energy fluxes :math:`F_{transfer}` which consider an exchange of energy between latitudinal bands.
 This term is crucial, because the energy balance resolved over the latitudes shows strong differences between equator and poles due to the stronger insolation at the equator.